 |Most common site of bleeding|| || |

-- Elevate the upper body and bend the patient's head forward.
+- Keep the patient's head elevated and tilted forward.

-If epistaxis persists: arterial embolization or endoscopic ligation of the bleeding vessel
+For refractory or recurrent bleeding, consider arterial embolization or endoscopic ligation of the bleeding vessel, i.e.:

 - Anterior ethmoidal artery for anterior epistaxis